lfcui/lfcui.github.io/_posts/2016-12-15-friendship-love.md

 A friend wrote me that "You know its (it's) true friendship when you meet them in the most uncomfortable situations and they are still cool with that."

-I guess true love is even when you meet each other in the down form, yet she/he still falls for you.
+To make an analogy, me: true love is even when you meet each other in the down form, yet she/he still falls for you.